Keeping your cleaning supplies clean

 Why you need to clean your dishwasher

-Thanks to food particles left behind, your dishwasher can quietly become a collector of all things gross like bacteria and mold, not to mention a strong foul odor, if you don’t regularly clean it.
-Make sure to clean it at least once a month to avoid this problem.
+Thanks to food particles left behind, your dishwasher can quietly become a collector of all things gross like bacteria and mold, not to mention a strong foul odour that results from not cleaning your dishwasher regularly.

 How to clean your dishwasher

-You can also use a store bought dishwasher cleaner.
-There are a few different kinds, but the Affresh dishwasher cleaner seems to be a popular one.
+You can also find dishwasher cleaner at any grocery store.
+There are a few different options, but the Affresh dishwasher cleaner seems to be a popular one.
 Just follow the instructions on the label and use it on an empty dishwasher.

 Front Load Washing Machine